Dulquer Salmaan: Accolades

 Salmaan has received the Kerala State Film Award for Best Actor for Charlie.
 Additionally, he has won five Filmfare Awards South out of eleven nominations: Best Male Debut – South for Ustad Hotel and Vaayai Moodi Pesavum, Best Actor Critics – Malayalam for Kali and Kammatipaadam, and Best Actor Critics – Telugu for Mahanati and Sita Ramam.
-He has also won Telangana Gaddar Film Award – Special Jury for Lucky Baskhar.
+He has also won Gaddar Telangana State Film Award – Special Jury for Lucky Baskhar.